likhith5697/likhith5697/README.md

 - **Bachelor of Technology in Electronics and Communication Engineering**, SRM Institute of Science and Technology (2018–2022)
   CGPA: 9.09/10

-## 💻 Experience

-### Bank of America | Software Engineer | August 2022 – August 2023
-- Built modular web applications using React and Spring Boot, improving user efficiency by 30%.
-- Designed reusable React components, accelerating new feature development by 50%.
-- Introduced Docker for local development, cutting onboarding time by 40%.

-### HighRadius | Software Engineer | July 2021 – July 2022
-- Developed master data management UI in React and Spring MVC, reducing latency by 20%.
-- Created and optimized backend modules in Java, improving team velocity and delivery speed.

-### University of Texas at Dallas | Computer Science Grader | January 2024 – May 2024
-- Evaluated over 150 Data Structures and Algorithmic Analysis assignments with detailed feedback to help students improve performance.

 ## 🚀 Featured Projects